+What portion of my income should I spend on a mortgage?
 Deciding on how much mortgage you can afford is very complicated with several things to consider.
 Before you plan to spend the maximum amount you’ve been approved for, consider what you feel comfortable with.
-And before you treat your home purchase like a zero-sum game consider spending a sufficient amount to buy enough house to keep you happy for a longer period of time, due to the hefty transaction costs of real estate.
+And don’t treat your home purchase like a zero-sum game.
+Consider spending a sufficient amount to buy enough house to keep you happy for a longer period of time.
+This is due to the hefty transaction costs of real estate.

 What debt-to-income ratio is allowed?

-Most of the mortgage agencies such as Fannie Mae, Freddie Mac, and FHA and VA will allow you to spend up to 45% of your gross monthly income on a mortgage payment and your other existing debts, such as credit card payments, school loans, and car loans.
+Most of the mortgage agencies such as Fannie Mae, Freddie Mac, and FHA and VA will allow you to spend up to 45% of your gross monthly income on a mortgage payment and your other existing debts.
+Other debts would be things such as credit card payments, school loans, and car loans.
 Some people may think that is an outrageous amount and choose to be more conservative.
 Other people living in high-cost urban markets may not find that to be enough.